TRX Glute Exercises

 Reading TRX Glute Exercises 3 minutes

 While many factors can lead to faulty glutes, tight hip flexors are the most common culprit.
+Want to find exercises that target your specific mobility needs?
+Take our quick assessment quiz to get a personalized plan for activating your glutes and releasing tight hip flexors.
 When you sit for long periods of time, your hip flexors become shorter and tighter.
 Your hip flexors act as an antagonist to your glutes, which means it is impossible to activate both muscles at the same time.
 Thus, tight, overactive hip flexors prevent your glutes from doing their job, and other muscles, such as the hamstrings and low back, are forced to take over.

 We can optimize the function of our glutes by working to increase the natural loading of the muscle group.
 How?
 By using other parts of our body as “drivers” during traditional glute exercises to accentuate the load and force the proprioceptors to turn the glute muscles on.